bartvanhoey/AbpToExcelRepo/README.md

 ### Open & Run the Application

 - Open the solution in Visual Studio (or your favorite IDE).
 - Run the `AbpToExcel.DbMigrator` application to seed the initial data.
--   Run the `AbpToExcel.HttpApi.Host` application that starts the server side.
+- Run the `AbpToExcel.HttpApi.Host` application that starts the server-side.
 - Run the `AbpToExcel.Blazor` application to start the UI.

-## Create the ExportToExcelAppService ApplicationService
+### Create the ExportToExcelAppService ApplicationService

 - Create a new folder **ExcelExport** in the **Application.Contracts** project.

 - Add a new **IExportToExcelAppService.cs** file to the **ExcelExport** folder with following content.

 ```csharp
 using System.Threading.Tasks;